 Cervical radiculopathy is a condition of the spine that occurs when there is damage, irritation or inflammation of the cervical nerve root causing pain or other neurological symptoms.
-In medical terminology, the spine is divided into regions that correspond to their position along the vertebrae in the backbone.
-These sections are:

 If a nerve root in any area of the seven cervical vertebrae is compressed or irritated, pain can radiate from the affected nerve creating symptoms accordingly.
 Symptoms can vary widely based upon which nerve is affected.
 For example, the most common type of radiculopathy affecting C7 can create pain and weakness radiating from the neck to the triceps, hands and the middle finger.
 Another common cervical radiculopathy diagnosis in C6 can present as radiating pain from the biceps to the wrists and the thumb/index finger.
 Compression in other sections of the cervical spine can create pain in the shoulder blades, upper arms and other fingers.